ardanlabs/python-go/sqlite/README.md

 11 """
 ```

-Listing 13 show the SQL for selecting data.
+Listing 13 shows the SQL for selecting data.
 On line 10 we select all the columns from the `trades` table.
 On line 10 we add a `WHERE` clause for selecting in time range.
-As in the Go code, we use `?` as placeholders for arguments and *not* consturct the SQL manually.
+As in the Go code, we use `?` as placeholders for arguments and *not* construct the SQL manually.

 **Listing 14: Loading Trades**
 ```